American Broadcasting Company: Visual identity

-1962 color variant.
-Also used for the promotion of the 2025 film, The Fantastic Four: First Steps.

-In 1962, graphic designer Paul Rand redesigned the ABC logo (nicknamed the "ABC Circle") into its current and best-known form, with the lowercase letters "abc" enclosed in a single black circle.
+In 1962, graphic designer Paul Rand redesigned the ABC logo (nicknamed the "ABC Circle") into its current and best-known form, with the lowercase letters "αbc" enclosed in a single black circle.
 The new logo debuted on-air on October 19 of the same year, but it was not until the following spring that it was fully adopted.
 The letters are strongly reminiscent of the Bauhaus typeface designed by Herbert Bayer in the 1920s, but also share similarities with several other fonts, such as ITC Avant Garde and Horatio, and most closely resembling Chalet.
 The logo's simplicity made it easier to redesign and duplicate, which was beneficial before the advent of computer graphics.
 A color version of the logo was also developed around 1963, and animated as a brief 10-second intro to be shown before the then-small handful of network programs broadcast in color (similar to the NBC "Laramie" peacock intro used during that era).
 The "a" was rendered in red, the "b" in blue, and the "c" in green, against the same single black circle.
 A variant of this color logo, with the colored letters against a white circle, was also commonly used throughout the 1960s.

 The 1970s and 1980s saw the emergence of many graphical imaging packages for the network which based the logo's setting mainly on special lighting effects then under development including white, blue, pink, rainbow neon, and glittering dotted lines.
 Among the ABC Circle logo's many variants was a 1977 ID sequence that featured a bubble on a black background representing the circle with glossy gold letters, and was the first ABC identification card to simulate a three-dimensional appearance.